What is mindfulness? What can we learn from Buddha’s mindfulness to live a better modern day, practical life?

 While you are lost in such thoughts, you start dissolving away from reality.

-Sometimes when I let my thoughts wander away in some happy or unhappy past experiences, I can no longer pay full attention to what is required out of me in that moment.
+Sometimes when I let my thoughts wander away in some happy or unhappy past experiences, I can no longer pay full attention to what is required out of me at that moment.

 How to find this center and state of mindfulness?